 USING THE NATIONAL GEOLOGIC MAP DATABASE AS A RESOURCE FOR GEOLOGIC MAPPING

-1) cartographic, database design, science terminology, and data-exchange standards (for example, the FGDC geologic map symbol standard and its implementation in ESRI software, and a draft standard database design for publication of geologic maps (“NCGMP09”), http://ngmdb.usgs.gov/Info/standards/);
+1) cartographic, database design, science terminology, and data-exchange standards (for example, the FGDC geologic map symbol standard and its implementation in ESRI software; http://ngmdb.usgs.gov/Info/standards/);

-5 Proceedings from the fourteen annual Digital Mapping Techniques workshops, which document map-preparation techniques and standards in use or in development by the Nation's geological surveys (http://ngmdb.usgs.gov/Info/dmt/).
+4) Proceedings from the thirteen annual Digital Mapping Techniques workshops, which document map-preparation techniques and standards in use or in development by the nation's geological surveys (http://ngmdb.usgs.gov/Info/dmt/).